caltechlibrary/andor/README.md

-are managing customization, managing users, manage workflows, manage permissions and enforcing storage scheme.  **AndOr**'s simplification involves either avoiding the requirements or relocating them external to the system.
+are managing customization, managing users, manage workflows, manage permissions and enforcing storage scheme.  **AndOr**'s simplification involves either avoiding the requirements or relocating them to an appropriate external system.

 Examples--